TmFnaXNh/crosswalk-traffic-light-detection/README.md

 ### Dataset Setup

 The dataset contains images of crosswalk traffic lights used for training and testing.
-Ensure the dataset is placed under the `data` directory in the project folder.
+You can view our training and testing data on [https://drive.google.com/drive/folders/1E3qQOaw82gZIkMg-UFsIMB_4cs0jCLDX](https://drive.google.com/drive/folders/1E3qQOaw82gZIkMg-UFsIMB_4cs0jCLDX).

 ---